moysush/ip-address-tracker/README.md

 # IP Address Tracker

-The IP Address Tracker is a web application that allows users to view their own IP address information and search for information about any other IP address or domain.
+This is an IP Address Tracker, empowering users to access their own IP address details and explore information on any IP address or domain.
+Utilized IP Geolocation API, Leaflet.js, and Axios API for seamless functionality.

 Live Site: [IP Address Tracker](https://sushcod3.github.io/ip-address-tracker/)